heratyian/software-development-lessons/dpi-01/dpi-01.md

 ---

-"Questions are places in your mind where answers fit.
-If you haven't asked the question, the answer has nowhere to go.
-It hits your mind and bounces right off."

-— Clayton Christensen

----

 <!-- POLL -->
 <!-- Previous Programming Experience -->
 <!-- Which of the following describes you?
 Select all that apply. -->